olizilla/oli.zilla.org.uk/_posts/2010-11-05-selenium-and-castro-testing-the-canvas.markdown

 So in this case a Selenuim test can write expressions to the terminal, and simulate the user interactions.
 In a similar fashion Brightcove has a js interface to their video player and instrumented to fire events during playback.
 This allows the, to write Selenuim tests that trigger playback and then assert that the video started playing by listening for the events.

 > "It's kinda like particle accelerators.
-You press the fire button and see the backsplatter to know you just smashed atoms"
+You have to press the fire button and watch for the backsplatter to know you just smashed atoms"

 It's one step removed from actually being able to read and inspect the dom, but what else are you going to do?